 Your first stop in Santa Barbara needs to be Mesa Verde.
 This organic, mostly vegan restaurant (where almost everything either is vegan or can be made vegan) offers many locally harvested items and gluten-free options as well.
 The menu is seasonal, and the plating and flavors are always on point.
 Try a brunch bowl or latkes in the morning and a flatbread pizza topped with macadamia ricotta or a cashew cheese board at dinner—and don’t forget the polenta fries.

 Another stop in Santa Barbara should be Green Table, a bright, more casual eatery with a similar style: organic, local, healthy, gluten-free, and almost all vegan.
-Try one of its many delicious juice blends or the Vegan Veggie Parm burger.
+Try one of its many delicious juice blends or raw vegan desserts.

 And then there’s The Honey B, an unassuming little café on the second floor of Antioch University near downtown Santa Barbara.
 The menu offers many clearly labeled vegan options, like savory cornbread waffles topped with “meaty” chipotle-garlic jackfruit and flavorful vegan lasagna with cashew herb cheese, along with “bee bowls” themed around curry, kimchi, miso-braised tofu, or superfood berries.